Get the FREE one-click dictionary software for Windows

 Derived forms: lives

-See also: alive, dead, live, lively
+See also: alive, dead, full of life, live, lively, vital

-Type of: account, animate thing, animation, being, beingness, brio, chronicle, existence, experience, face of the earth, history, individual, invigoration, living thing, mortal, motivation, motive, need, organic phenomenon, period, period of time, person, prison term, sentence, somebody, someone, soul, spiritedness, story, time, time period, time span, vivification
+Type of: account, animate thing, animation, being, beingness, brio, chronicle, existence, experience, face of the earth, history, individual, invigoration, living thing, mortal, motivation, motive, organic phenomenon, period, period of time, person, prison term, sentence, somebody, someone, soul, spiritedness, story, time, time period, time span, vivification

-Encyclopedia: Life, liberty, and property
+Encyclopedia: Life, liberty, and pursuit of happiness